Crusoe Kuningbal: Career

 Kuningbal was an innovator, and he frequently added new elements to traditional art practices of the region.
 He was the first person in his clan to create life-size carvings of the mimih.
 Additionally, he strayed away from the rarrk designs that are typical of his region.
 Rarrk is a pattern of crosshatching meant to create a shimmer effect that is common in aboriginal art.
 Instead, he covered the mimih sculptures with small dots.
+Typically, he would paint his sculptures with a red ground and decorate them with rows of white dots.
 These small and plentiful dots became his trademark.
 He would later pass this style and techniques onto his sons Crusoe Kurddal and Owen Yalandja.
 They would both go on to become notable artists themselves through the production of the life-size mimih carvings covered in dots.
 Kuningbal's sons innovated on the mimih sculptures even more so by making them bigger, more detailed, and with smaller and more plentiful dots.
 They also branched out to include painted backgrounds and sculpting of other cultural and ancestral figures.
 There are dozens of people in Maningrida who took up carving mimih sculptures after Kuningbal passed, including some women who are historically excluded from art practices in the region.

 His work is included in the Aboriginal and Torres Strait Islander Affairs Art (ATSIAA) Collection at the National Museum Australia.
 This collection holds 2,050 works spanning a 38 year period following a 1967 referendum that dramatically changed the governance in regards to Aboriginal Australians.
 The ATSIAA collection stands as a visual history of the diversity and development that took place in Aboriginal Art during this shift in governance.
 In 1983, Elwyn Lynn commissioned Kuningbal to create a mimih figure spirit for the J.W.
 Power Collection of contemporary art at the University of Sydney and the Museum of Contemporary Art Australia.
 This would be the first work of Aboriginal Australian art to enter the Power Collection.